By improving your WordPress SEO you can quickly increase your website traffic and revenue.

 Use an Image Compression plugin:

 Images are important but they decrease load time.
-The solution is to compress your images which degrading the quality.
+The solution is to compress your images which degrades the quality.
 Thanks to the advancement of technology, now there are plugins that automatically compresses the images on your WordPress website.

 ShortPixels is one such plugin that I use here at ShoutMeLoud which works out of the box.